US STOCKS-Wall St falls after strong service-sector data feeds hawkish Fed fears

-Dec 5 (Reuters) - Wall Street's main indexes fell on Monday after better-than expected service-sector activity added to jitters that the U.S. Federal Reserve might continue on its aggressive policy tightening path despite fears of a recession next year.
+Dec 5 (Reuters) - U.S. stock indexes fell on Monday after better-than-expected service-sector activity added to jitters that the Federal Reserve might continue to hike interest rates for longer, while shares of Tesla slid on reports of a production cut in China.

+The electric-vehicle maker TSLA.O shed 5.4% on plans to cut December output of the Model Y at its Shanghai plant by more than 20% from the previous month.

 Data showed U.S. services industry activity unexpectedly picked up in November, with employment rebounding, offering more evidence of underlying momentum in the economy.